 ORACY TOOLKIT

-The Oracy Skills tool outlines all of the oracy skills described in the Québec Education Program (QEP).
-There are four specific areas or strands, as well as the overarching metacognition strand.
-You have at a glance, all of the skills we need to teach for the talk competency Using language to communicate and to learn from Grade One through to Secondary V.
+The Oracy Skills tool outlines all of the oracy skills described in the Québec ELA curriculum competency Using language to communicate and to learn from Grade One through to Secondary V.

-Similar to the continuum for teachers but written using “I statements” and with a focus on metacognition, it was designed to help promote reflection and allow students to set goals in their oracy development.
-It can be used as part of a Talk journal, in student-teacher conferences and/or student-teacher-parent conferences.
+A version for students using “I statements” and with a focus on metacognition, it can be used as part of a Talk journal, in student-teacher conferences and/or student-teacher-parent conferences.

 This glossary defines terms used in the suite of oracy skills tools and documents, and explains concepts and practices related to oracy/talk.